lynnevo170701/Human-Activity-Recognition-Using-Smartphones-/README.md

-# Human Activity Recoignition Using Smartphones
+# Human Activity Recognition Using Smartphones

 This is a final project to finish the course “Getting and Cleaning Data” on Coursera operated by Johns Hopkins University